dart-lang/language/accepted/future-releases/variance/feature-specification-use-site-variance.md

 }
 ```

 *Note that this is a pragmatic design choice.
-It would be possible to allow classes like `B` to exist, if it turns out to ease the migration of existing code to use sound variance.*
+It would be possible to allow classes like `B` to exist, if it turns out to ease migration of existing code.*

 *It _is_ allowed to create the opposite relationship, which is surely helpful during migration:*